Sharkzt/HelpersBundle/README.md

 Installation
 ------------

-The recommended way to install Negotiation is through [Composer](http://getcomposer.org/):
+The recommended way to install bundle is through [Composer](http://getcomposer.org/):

 ```bash